danielcft/zettelkasten-c/README.md

 # zettelkasten-c
-This is yet another implementation of my knowledge system.
+This is yet another implementation of my knowledge management system.

 Tested only on Mac OS.
 Code should be portable to other Unix-like Operative Systems.